Ed Subitzky: 2011 book The Someday Funnies

 A one-page comic strip by Subitzky is included in the book The Someday Funnies, a collection of original comics about the 1960s, edited by Michel Choquette.
 It was released by Abrams on November 1, 2011.
 Other contributors included the writer William Burroughs, the filmmaker Federico Fellini, the writer Tom Wolfe, and the musician Frank Zappa.

 2011 Lynda Barry book Blabber, Blabber, Blabber

-On page 13 of her 2011 book, Blabber, Blabber, Blabber: Volume 1 of Everything, American cartoonist Lynda Barry lists Ed Subitzky as one of her early influences:
+On page 13 of her 2011 book, Blabber, Blabber, Blabber: Volume 1 of Everything, American cartoonist Lynda Barry lists Subitzky as one of her early influences:

 "By the time I graduated from high school I knew about bitter and sweet, but thanks to cartoonists like M.K.
 Brown, Gahan Wilson, and Ed Subitzky, I also knew about weird and rare and hilarious ways of changing one into the other.
 These three cartoonists taught me to watch the people around me and listen to how they talk and to write down what they say.
 But I learned the most by copying their drawings, and these three were especially good teachers."
 And on page 114 of the same book, Barry says, "...the first drawings I copied would leave traces in my work and drawing style that were unshakable and strong."